Skip to Content

 If you’re blessed with clear skies on a night trip up the Banff Gondola, you’ll be blown away by the cosmic jamboree taking place up above.
 Being so high up with so little light pollution, it’s easy to spot stars, galaxies, as well as a shooting star or two!

 The Banff Gondola Stargazing program runs at certain times throughout the year on Friday and Saturday nights.
 As part of this program, you can look through high-powered telescopes into the wonders of the universe.
-The experienced astronomers who take part will be more than happy to answer any questions you may have.
+This is truly such a unique experience, when we went we asked the experienced astronomers so many questions and just scratched the surface of what we could see.

 Grab a coffee with a view